 Structured group activities (social, physical, etc.) emphasizing community interaction.

-Supportive social services and case management provided by a licensed clinician on staff.
+Supportive social services and case management provided by a clinician on staff.

 Counseling on self-care skills, adaptive coping skills and anger management skills.